AElfProject/AElf/docs/resources/smart-contract-apis/vote.md

 **WithdrawInput**:
 - **vote id**: transaction id.

-After a successfully vote, a **Withdrawn** event log can be found in the transaction result.
+After a successful vote, a **Withdrawn** event log can be found in the transaction result.

 **Withdrawn**:
 - **vote id**: transaction id.